-> High standards: I expect my personal performance, as well as that of my team and colleagues, to be nothing short of the best (as defined by the team altogether).
+> High standards: I expect my personal performance, as well as that of my team and colleagues, to be nothing short of the best — as defined by the team together.

-> Calm under pressure: My experience working in high profile roles has taught me to maintain stable performance, even when under heavy pressure or stress.
+> Calm under pressure: My experience working in high profile roles has taught me to maintain stable and dependable performance even in challenging circumstances.

 > Team player: Roles to me are not boundaries.